Hearing Aid Technology

 Below is a list of the improvements digital processing brings to the hearing aid world.
 Not all digital hearing aids offer all of these enhancements.

-When I began my career as an audiologist, the prescription (or matrix) of the hearing aid was ordered and built at a lab in another state.
+Historically in audiology, the prescription (or matrix) of the hearing aid was ordered and built at a lab in another state.
 Once it was built it could be fine tuned in the office, but not substantially altered.
 Digital technology makes the hearing aid very flexible.
-It allows me to reprogram the hearing aid if there is a change in your hearing.
-It also allows me to set the hearing aid for your hearing loss in my office, while you are wearing it.
-This imporved precision means better hearing for you.
+It allows us to reprogram the hearing aid if there is a change in your hearing.
+It also allows us to set the hearing aid for your hearing loss in our office, while you are wearing it.
+This improved precision means better hearing for you.

 Under certain conditions, all hearing aids will make a whistle or feedback.
 In the old days this was controlled by reducing the volume.
 The squeal would stop, but now the wearer wasn’t hearing as well.
 Today many digital hearing aids now use a feedback cancellation system that virtually eliminates feedback.
 This allows for more consistently high performance and less annoyance.